What are Bank-Specific Ratios?

 Operating leverage is another measure of efficiency.
 It compares the growth of revenue with the growth of non-interest expenses.

 Operating Leverage = Growth Rate of Revenue – Growth Rate of Non-Interest Expense

 A positive ratio shows that revenue is growing faster than expenses.
 On the other hand, if the operating leverage ratio is negative, then the bank is accumulating expenses faster than revenue.
 That would suggest inefficiencies in operations.

 1. Liquidity Coverage Ratio

 As the name suggests, the liquidity coverage ratio measures the liquidity of a bank.
-Specifically, it measures the ability of a bank to meet short-term obligations without any inflow of outside cash for 30 days.
+Specifically, it measures the ability of a bank to meet short-term (within 30 days) obligations without having to access any outside cash.

 The formula for the liquidity coverage ratio is: